-Kathleen A. Doty is the Director of Global Practice Preparation at Georgia Law’s Dean Rusk International Law Center.
-Her portfolio includes administration of: Global Externships; summer study at University Leuven; exchanges with law faculties overseas; international advocacy; and other academic and research initiatives.
+Kathleen A. Doty is the director of the Dean Rusk International Law Center at the University of Georgia School of Law, a position she officially assumed on August 1, 2017.
+She joined the center in 2015 and has served as its director of global practice preparation, with a portfolio including administration of: Global Externships; Global Governance Summer School, a four-decades-old summer study abroad offering; exchanges with law faculties overseas; international advocacy; and other academic and research initiatives.

 Doty earned her Juris Doctor and a Public Interest Certificate from the University of California-Davis School of Law in 2008, and then was a judicial clerk on the Hawaiʻi Intermediate Court of Appeals.
 She returned to California-Davis to serve for two years as the inaugural Fellow of its California International Law Center.
 During that time, she was principal author of the center’s 2011 report, Towards Peace with Justice in Darfur: A Framework for Accountability, and co-instructor of the law school’s Appellate Advocacy course.
 Her achievements as a law student included competition in the international rounds of the Philip C. Jessup International Law Moot Court and the national rounds of the National Moot Court, winner of the Best Brief Award at the National Moot Court and service as a Moot Court board officer.
 She is an inductee of the Order of Barristers.

-Currently, Doty chairs the Non-Proliferation, Arms Control, and Disarmament Interest Group of the American Society of International Law.
+Currently, Doty is the vice chair of the Lieber Society on the Law of Armed Conflict, and she previously chaired the Non-Proliferation, Arms Control, and Disarmament Interest Group of the American Society of International Law.
 In 2013, she was an NGO observer on behalf of ASIL at the U.N.
-High Level Meeting of the General Assembly on Nuclear Disarmament, and in 2012, on behalf of the National Institute of Military Justice, she observed Guantánamo military commissions proceedings in the case of Abd al-Rahim al-Nashiri.
+High Level Meeting of the General Assembly on Nuclear Disarmament, and in 2012 and 2017, on behalf of the National Institute of Military Justice, she observed Guantánamo military commissions proceedings in the case of Abd al-Rahim al-Nashiri.
 Her observations were published online at Jurist and at IntLawGrrls.

 She received her undergraduate degree from Smith College with a major in Latin American Studies and a minor in Film Studies, and she worked for Engel Entertainment as a production assistant and sound recordist for documentaries before pursuing her career in international law.
 Fluent in Spanish and proficient in French, Doty has worked with community organizations in the Hispanic and French Caribbean and studied abroad at La Universidad de la Habana in Cuba.